Crum6le/tamarin-c-case/README.md

 # Instructions / Recommendations

-This case was tested with PETG on a Anycubic i3 Mega.
+This case was tested with PETG on a Prusa i3 MK2S.

 ### Settings

-* Layer Height: 0.15mm
-* Wall Thickness: 0.8mm
-* Top/Bottom Thickness: 0.8mm
-* Infill: Gyroid 20% (does not matter, Not much infill with this Print)
-* Print Speed: 60mm/s
-* Top/Bottom Speed: 20mm/s
-* Support: None
-* Build Plate Adhesion: Skirt (No Brim or Raft!
-Print has round edges wich may turn out bad)
+Tilting the print 15 degrees in x and y direction will create stronger walls and clear any warping problem that come with printing PETG.

 These are the settings I used.
 They are probably not the best, but they worked for me.